MangoMirage/captain-kitty-one-ear/Sea-Circus.md

 That night, beneath a sky stitched with stars, Kitty and Bramble sat on the deck of The Marvelous Medusa, tails swishing in quiet rhythm.
 The rest of the crew could hear Bramble’s laughter echoing across the planks, his tail thumping like a drumbeat of joy.
 Ideas flowed like tidewater - wild, improbable, wonderful.

-By morning, Bramble stood tall as the newest honoured member of the Sea Circus.
+By morning, Bramble stood tall as the newest member of the Sea Circus.
 He gathered with his comrades - mermaids, lobsters, trapeze artists, and chickens dyed blue - and together they began to plan.

 Kitty called upon her First Mate Blue, the ingenious lizard with a tricorn hat and a mind like a toolbox.
 She asked him to craft a unicycle so tall that its seat would nearly brush the rigging.
 Blue nodded solemnly and got to work, his claws clicking with purpose.

-When the Medusa arrived at Dodo-opolis, the last sanctuary of Earth’s dodos, the crowd gathered in anticipation - feathers fluffed, beaks tilted, eyes wide.
+When the Medusa arrived at Dodo-opolis, a local crowd gathered in anticipation - feathers fluffed, beaks tilted, eyes wide.

 Admiral Barnaby Tusk stepped forward, his voice booming across the tide.
 “Ladies, gentlemen, and creatures not of the extinct - prepare to be ASTONISHED!”

-The Skyfish Sisters swung through the rigging with Bramble in tow, his paws clutching the ropes, eyes gleaming.
-Then - they let go!
+Suddenly, the Skyfish Sisters swung through the rigging above with Bramble in tow, his paws clutching the ropes, eyes gleaming.
+Then - Bramble let go of the ropes!

 The audience gasped.
-A collective intake of breath.
-Bramble plummeted.
+A collective intake of breath as Bramble plummeted, head over tail.

-But it was all part of the plan!
+But this was all part of the spectacular plan!

 From the side, Kitty hurled a rope with perfect aim.
 Bramble caught it mid-air, swung in a wide arc, and landed - *thud!* - on the towering unicycle.
-The crowd erupted in cheers.

-He pedaled across the deck, which rocked gently with the tide.
+The crowd erupted in cheers as Bramble pedaled across the deck, which rocked gently with the tide.
 Then - *BA-BOOM!* The Lobsters of Death were cannoned into the sky, parachutes unfurling like fireworks.

-One by one, Bramble caught them - juggling claws and shells with dazzling precision as he cycled across the deck… and then, off the plank...
+One by one, Bramble caught them - juggling claws and shells with dazzling precision as he continued to cycle precariously across the deck… and then, Brable - still jugglingly the spinning lobsters - rode onto a waiting plank, straight toward the open sea...

 Another gasp.
 The dodos clutched their feathers.
 Surely this was extinction in motion?
-Bramble and the lobsters vanished beneath the waves.
+Bramble and the lobsters rode of the plank - still juggling - and vanished beneath the waves with huge *splash*!.

 Silence.

 Then… a shimmer.

-The Mermaids of the Moonwake Shoal rose from the depths, lifting Bramble and his crustacean companions in a pirouette of grace.
-The Skyfish Sisters swung in, catching them mid-air and returning them to the deck in a flourish of feathers and foam.
+The Mermaids of the Moonwake Shoal rose from the depths lifting Bramble and his crustacean companions in a pirouette of grace.
+The Skyfish Sisters swung in, catching a very be-draggled Bramble and Lobsters of Death in mid-air and return them to the deck in a flourish of showmanship.

 The crowd went wild.